EV Self-drive Tour

-in Iceland
+Electric Cars in Iceland

 Eco-friendly

-If you ‘re looking for an eco-friendly vacation in Iceland, you are in luck.
+If you‘re looking for an eco-friendly vacation in Iceland, you are in luck.
 We got just the right option for you!

 Blue Car Rental has added Electric Vehicles (EV) to its rental car's selection.
 Giving customers the opportunity for a fully electric self-drive tour in Iceland.
 We are proud to contribute towards sustainable tourism and assist our customers with reducing their carbon footprint while traveling.

-Guidance for EV Rental
+Guidance for Electric Cars

 Below you will find useful information about renting an EV in Iceland